irarainey/beeching/README.md

 ## Authentication

-To call to `beeching` and swing the axe, you need to run this from a user account with permissions to delete the specified resources.
+To call to `beeching` and swing the axe, you need to run the command from a user account with permissions to delete the specified resources.
 Authentication is performed using the `ChainedTokenCredential` provider which will look for the Azure CLI token first.
 Make sure to run `az login` (optionally with the `--tenant` parameter) to make sure you have an active session and have the correct subscription selected by using the `az account set` command.

 ## Usage

-You can invoke the tool using the `beeching` command and by specifying your parameters.
+You can invoke the axe using the `beeching` command and by specifying your parameters.
 The most basic usage is to specify the name of the resources you want to axe.
 This will use your active Azure CLI subscription and will delete all resources that match the name or part of the name.
 You can use the `axe` command, but this is optional as it is the default command so can be omitted.

 ```bash
 beeching axe --name my-resource
 ```

 This is the same as:

 ```bash
 beeching --name my-resource
 ```

-Multiple name values can be supplied by separating them with the `:` symbol as in this example.
+Multiple name values can be supplied in a single string by separating them with the `:` symbol as in this example.

 ```bash
 beeching --name my-resource-001:my-resource-002